Upper Columbia River Lake Roosevelt Site

 Investigations

-Two main investigations focusing on the upper Columbia River site are led by separate entities, each with specific objectives.
-The investigations are a Remedial Investigation and Feasibility Study (RI/FS) and a Natural Resource Damage Assessment (NRDA).
+Two main investigations focusing on the upper Columbia River site are ongoing.
+EPA is overseeing the Remedial Investigation and Feasibility Study (RI/FS), and the UCR Trustee Council is leading the Natural Resource Damage Assessment (NRDA).

 Remedial Investigation and Feasibility Study

-In 2006, Teck American, Inc., entered into an agreement with the U.S. Department of Justice and the EPA to fund the RI/FS from the U.S.-Canadian border to Grand Coulee Dam and in surrounding areas.
-Teck does most the field investigation work with oversight by the EPA.
-The EPA is responsible for assessing human health risk.
+In 2006, Teck American, Inc., entered into an agreement with the U.S. Department of Justice and EPA to fund the RI/FS from the U.S.-Canadian border to Grand Coulee Dam.
+Teck does most the field investigation work with EPA oversight.
+EPA is responsible for assessing human health risk.

 Human Health Risk Assessment

-The HHRA follows previous residential soil cleanups of lead and arsenic on 29 properties in the town of Northport and, later, 28 areas across rural, residential properties in the greater Northport area in 2004, 2014, 2016, and 2018.
-The EPA completed removal actions at 16 additional properties for the town of Northport in 2020, another 15 in 2022, and then nine more in 2024.
-Ecology paid for disposal of the contaminated soil at the Stevens County Landfill for the yard cleanups in 2024.
+EPA completed residential soil cleanups of lead and arsenic on 29 properties in Northport and 28 areas across rural, residential properties in the greater Northport area in 2004, 2014, 2016, and 2018.
+They removed and replaced contaminated soil at 16 more properties in Northport in 2020, another 15 in 2022, and then 9 more in 2024.
+Ecology paid for disposal of the contaminated soil at the Stevens County Landfill for the yard cleanups in 2022 and 2024.

 - Visit EPA’s Upper Columbia River Site Study website, Teck’s Upper Columbia River Project website, and the Lake Roosevelt Forum website for more information.